Virtual-Labs/molecular-absorption-spectroscopy-responsive-lab/README.md

 * On clicking these buttons replace the frame with a necessary frame and replace the button image with an appropriate one and provide desired animations to it.

+* For animations, checkout the sprite sheets and identify the necessary animations needed.
+Then convert the svg images of that sprite sheet to png images using online convertors available.
+Then change these images continously to obtain the required animations.

 * To plot the graph, since the data is not available, capture the screen of graph plotting from the flash experiment and play the video when 'scan' button is pressed.

 ##### Additional things used apart from pure JavaScript are